kartik126/calendar-app/README.md

 This command will start the frontend server, and you'll be able to access the website on http://127.0.0.1:5174/ in your web browser.

+### Assumptions
+1.The assumption was made that users should be able to add, delete, and update events in a straightforward and user-friendly manner.
+The user interface was designed with a focus on simplicity and ease of use.

+2.It is assumed that the response time for operations such as adding, deleting, and updating events should be quick.

+3.Before implementation, research was conducted to identify calendar libraries that best suited the requirements of the application.
+The chosen libraries were selected based on their compatibility with React, features offered, and their ability to enhance the overall user experience.

+### Design Decisions
+1.The decision to use the FullCalendar library was made after a thorough evaluation of available options.
+FullCalendar stood out as a comprehensive solution that aligned seamlessly with the project requirements.

+2.The library demonstrated strong compatibility with React, ensuring a smooth integration process.

+### Libraries Used
+1.React Js

+2.Redux: Redux provides a centralized store to manage the entire state of your application.
+This makes it easier to maintain and update the state,throughout the application.

+2.Tailwind Css: Tailwind's utility classes provide a consistent and predictable design system, making it easier for developers to maintain a cohesive and visually appealing UI.

+3.FullCalendar for calendar implementation: FullCalendar is a feature-rich calendar library that offers a wide range of functionalities out of the box.
+This includes different views (month, week, day), event management, and customization options.

 Dont forget to give a ⭐️ to this project ...
 Happy coding!